waggle-sensor/beehive-server/README.md

 #### Configure the beehive server

-You can set RabbitMQ and Cassandra hostnames in /etc/waggle/beehive-server.cfg if they are installe remotely.
-(TODO: provide easy template)
+You can set RabbitMQ and Cassandra hostnames in /etc/waggle/beehive-server.cfg if they are installed remotely.
+The configure script will create this file if it does not yet exist.

 Run configure script.
 ```bash